fqqb/timeline/docs/getting-started.md

 A Timeline instance will automatically use all of the available space of its host element based on the effective `clientHeight` and `clientWidth` properties.
 If it runs out of space, it will automatically activate a vertical scrollbar.

 This example uses an inline CSS rule to set the height to `100px`.
-Relative heights or an absolutely positioned host element works just as well.
+Relative height or an absolutely positioned host element would work too.

 {% include demo.html src="/examples/getting-started1.html"
                      height="100px"